open-contracting/deploy/docs/deploy/create_server.rst

 ------------------------------

 #. :ref:`check-mail` for the root user
-#. :ref:`Clean the user directory<clean-root-user-directory>` of the root user
+#. :ref:`Check the user directory<clean-root-user-directory>` of the root user

 For Django application servers:

 #.
 Copy the ``media`` directory and the ``db.sqlite3`` file from the app's directory
 #. :ref:`check-mail` for the app user
 #.
-Clean the user directory of the app user
+Check the user directory of the app user
 #.
 Optionally, copy the Apache and uWSGI log files

 For OCDS documentation servers:

 #.
 Copy the ``/home/ocds-docs/web`` directory
+#.
+Optionally, copy the Apache log files

 For Redash servers, see :doc:`redash`.